muldjord/occurity/README.md

 * sizeResetTime=240 <-- After this many seconds of inactivity, the charts will reset back to the startsize as defined in `charts.xml`.
 * hibernateTime=140 <-- After this many minutes of inactivity, the monitor will turn off to avoid burn-in.
 You can turn it back on by pressing `q`.
 * rowSkipDelta=4 <-- The number of lines skipped when pressing 'w' and 's'
+* pinCode=0000 <-- Sets the pincode to be entered in order to unlock the Preferences dialog.
+Defaults to `2018`

 ## Releases